gobeyondidentity/developer-docs/contributor-guide/style-guide.md

 #### Best practices

 - 👉 Keep headings short and place the most important idea at the beginning.
-If there is a lot to say, use lower-level headings to break up the section into smaller, more scannable chunks.
+If there is much to say, use lower-level headings to break up the section into smaller, more scannable chunks.

 - Avoid using h1 (#) headings.
 The metadata tile represents this heading level and is automatically displayed.
 Always start with h2 (##), and respect the order h2 → h3 → h4.
 Never skip the hierarchy level, such as h2 → h4.
 Avoid h5 and h6 as much as possible.
 If you have content with h5 and h6 headers, rethink the structure of your document.
 Can the content be better scanned in a table or bullet list?